dfgordon/nvim-a2-pack/README.md

 ### `:A2 minify [level]`

-This reduces the size of an Applesoft program by stripping comments, keeping only the two significant characters in variables, and stripping unnecessary separators.
-Level 1 and level 2 are currently the same.
-Level 3 will truncate variable names that occur inside ampersand commands.
+This reduces the size of an Applesoft program.
 The minified program is opened in a new window.
+The transformations become more aggressive as the level is increased.
+Use `a2kit minify -h` in your terminal to see the available levels.

 ### `:A2 mount <path>`